Global Infrastructure Finance

 Against this regulatory backdrop, we make the following comments relating to Thames Water:

 Thames Water’s immediate parent company, Kemble Water Finance (“Holding Company”), announced that it missed a debt interest payment due on April 2, 2024.
 Assured Guaranty does not guarantee any debt of Holding Company.
-Assured Guaranty has guaranteed only senior Class A debt at the regulated operating company level (not Holding Company debt, or subordinated debt).
+Assured Guaranty guarantees only senior Class A debt at the regulated operating company level (not Holding Company debt, or subordinated debt).

 If there were ever a claim filed against Assured Guaranty, Assured Guaranty would continue paying principal and interest in line with the original debt schedule unless it decides, in its sole option, to pay on an accelerated basis.
-Additionally, the first scheduled principal payment that comes due under our Thames exposure is 13 years from now in 2037.
+Additionally, the first scheduled principal payment that comes due under our Thames exposure is 12 years from now, in 2037.

 Contacts